PelleLille/hsl-docs/functions.rst

 	  :return: data
 	  :rtype: string or None

-	  Flags may be any of, the default is no posix recv(3) flag.
+	  Flags may be any of, the default is no POSIX recv(3) flag.

 	  +--------------+------------------------------------------+
 	  | Name         | Behaviour                                |